Vasadev2003/Java-Programming/README.md

 # enum with if else and switch check the commit enum,enum with if else,and enum with switch

 *// read more about the behaviour of enum class in clearly

+# Annotations

+@Override is useful while overiding a method it show error if any problem or mistake in the overiding